theofidry/console/doc/lazy-command.md

 ```

 Due to the design of `Fidry\Console\Command\LazyCommand`, you can have one and
 only one lazy command instance per class.
-If you wish to circumvent this, you
+If you wish to get around this limitation, you
 can still implement a lazy command the "regular" way:

 - Implement `Fidry\Console\Command\Command` instead of `Fidry\Console\Command\LazyCommand`
+- Make use of the `Fidry\Console\Command\LazyCommandEnvelope` (see at the beginning of this page).
-- Adjust the service registration as follows:
+- Alternatively, you can also adjust the service registration as follows if you are in a Symfony application:

 ```yaml
 services: